 9) Jesus – The district of Jesus comprises five areas: La Raiosa, L’Hort de Senabre, La Creu Cubierta, San Marcelino and Cami Real.
-Again for our purposes we will only look at the first three areas as the latter two are mostly waste ground, transport hubs and motorway.
+Again for our purposes we will only look at the first four areas as the latter is mostly waste ground, transport hubs, motorways and cemeteries.

 La Raiosa is the closest to the centre and is popular again due to its proximity to the centre, its facilities and the price of the property.
 It will eventually be on the western edge of the expanded Central Park and currently lies to the side of the Railway Station for the AVE trains to Madrid.
 This area houses Tráfico too so when you have to change your driving licence to a Spanish one this is where you do it.